gemini-testing/looks-same/README.md

 const {equal} = await looksSame('image1.png', 'image2.png');
 ```

-Parameters can be paths to files or buffer with compressed `png` image.
+Parameters can be paths to files or buffer with compressed image.

 By default, it will detect only noticeable differences.
 If you wish to detect any difference,
 use `strict` options: